A campaign for Chicago's makers · 2026

 Octavia Lab Inside LA Public Library Central Free with library card · Downtown LA

-— None — No publicly funded creative manufacturing studio exists in the city.
+— None — No publicly funded maker space exists in the city.

 Network